-S/N Veriebles Outcomes variables With PUMPVIEW Without PUMPVIEW 1 Source of Water Borehole Borehole 2 How often is water available at the school?
+C /N Variables Outcomes S/N variables With PUMPVIEW Without PUMPVIEW 1 Source of Water Borehole Borehole 2 How often is water available at the school?
 Always Sometimes 3 Have you experienced any interruptions in water supply over the last 12 months?
-Yes Yes 4 How frequently do these interruptions Occasionally Occasionally occur?
-5 On average, how long do water interruptions last?
-Up to a week Up to a Month 6 Do you think the availability or lack of availability of water in the school affects the health and performance of both students and teachers?
-Yes Yes 7 How does the lack of water in school affect girls and women?
-Reduced absenteeism especially for girls and female teachers Discomfort for girls and women during menstrual periods
+Yes Yes 4 How frequently do these interruptions occur?
+Occasionally Occasionally 5 On average, how long do water interruptions last?
+Up to a week Up to a Month